Herefordshire – Shropshire – Wales and The Marches – Ludlow just ten miles away.

-NEW for 2016 – As well as Bed and Breakfast you can now “Get the whole house”.
+Not just Bed and Breakfast!
+You can now “get the whole house”.
 Self-catering with five double bedrooms sleeping 10 guests plus double sofa-beds in two of the rooms.
 Bring family and friends.
-Christmas and New Year 2016 are fully booked……….
+Christmas 2017 is fully booked – New Year 2017/18 still available……….
 Easter 2017 available.
 See the Tariff Page for details ……

 Welcome to Lower Buckton Country House.
 A special place to stay in Mortimer Country on the north Herefordshire/south Shropshire borders where England meets Wales.